devPach4545/CSE_151A/README.md

 By completing these preprocessing steps, the dataset will be ready for training machine learning models, ensuring that it is appropriately formatted and scaled for accurate and reliable predictions.

+### What are the next 2 models you are thinking of and why?

+#### 1. Neural Networks:

+Applicability to the Dataset:
+A Neural Network can be advantageous in capturing complex relationships within our dataset.
+It can handle non-linearities in the data and adapt to the interactions between features such as description of violation, seatbelt usage, injury occurrence, vehicle details, state, year, make, gender, etc.
+The flexibility of neural networks allows it to model intricate patterns, making it suitable for a diverse dataset like traffic violations.

+#### 2. Decision Trees:

+Applicability to the Dataset:
+Decision Trees are inherently interpretable, which can be valuable in understanding and explaining the decisions made by the model.
+This is particularly important in domains like traffic violations where transparency is crucial.
+Decision Trees can handle both categorical and numerical features, making them suitable for datasets with diverse types of information.

+In summary, a Neural Network can capture complex relationships in our dataset, while Decision Trees, with their interpretability and ability to handle diverse features, could provide insights into the factors influencing traffic violations.
+Experimenting with both models and fine-tuning their parameters will help determine the most effective approach for your task.